timstruthoff/jup-finance/README.md

 This app attempts to implement the [double-entry bookkeeping system](https://en.wikipedia.org/wiki/Double-entry_bookkeeping) using a relational data model.

 ## Goals
-- Keep the data readable; I want to be able to analyse the SQL tables using simple tools like Excel, so I try to minimise complexity in the database schema.
+- Keep the data readable; I want to be able to analyze the SQL tables using simple tools like Excel, so I try to minimize complexity in the database schema.

 ## Limitations
 - No split-entries; It is not possible for one debit to go to multiple credits or vice versa.
 This limitation can be circumvented by using separate entries on both sides.

 ## Sources
-- Great Stack Overflow Answer about implementing Double-Entry bookkeepng in relational data models: [Link](https://stackoverflow.com/questions/59432964/relational-data-model-for-double-entry-accounting)
+- Great Stack Overflow Answer about implementing Double-Entry bookkeeping in relational data models: [Link](https://stackoverflow.com/questions/59432964/relational-data-model-for-double-entry-accounting)
 - https://gist.github.com/NYKevin/9433376